Communication about DAC6 and MDR

 • a description of the reportable arrangements or operations.

-- Reportable arrangements or operations provided as from 1 July 2020 must be reported within 30 days from when the arrangement is first provided.
+Reportable arrangements or operations from 1 January 2021 must be reported within 30 days of when the arrangement is first provided.

 If you have questions regarding the application of DAC 6, we recommend you contact your personal tax adviser.